bentalebahmed/BlueUnity/README.md

 To see incoming data, draw a circle in the screen with your finger to see a the Log Viewer (Unity-Logs-Viewer from assets store)

+Also see this video: https://www.youtube.com/watch?v=H3llkatHt1E (the sound is low sorry for that)

 ## Installation